adon77/Student-Credit-Repayment-ML-Model/README.md

 - student\_id: unique identifier for each student
 - age: age of the student
 - sex: gender of the student
-- Location: home address of the student
+- address: home address of the student
 - family\_size: size of the student's family
 - income: income of the student's family
 - credit\_history: credit history of the student's family